How to Remove Struvite

 6" pipe from CAFO operation that our Struvite Remover cleared

 When looking at photographs of struvite filled piping and clogged valves, it always leads to the question, “How do you remove struvite from waste water treatment plants (WWTP) or Concentrated Animal Feeding Operations (CAFO) without causing a major interruption?”
-We interviewed Charles Jennings; he is a consulting engineer for WWTPs and CAFOs, who has spent a great deal of time on the best ways to remove struvite.
-He gave us a few tips and shared a few of his experiences with struvite.

 One of the easiest ways to stay on top of a struvite or vivianite problem is to utilize the plant data that you are collecting 24 hours a day, seven days a week and take full advantage of it.
 One of the pieces of data that you will have in your logs is the time it takes for a batch of solids to process through the plant and in some cases you have the data that tells you how long it takes to move from the anaerobic digester to your sludge tanks.

-Jennings related to us that there was one WWTP that had a fourteen inch (14”) diameter transfer line that moved sludge from the anaerobic digester to the sludge holding pond.
+There was one WWTP that had a fourteen inch (14”) diameter transfer line that moved sludge from the anaerobic digester to the sludge holding pond.
 They noticed that it was taking 45 minutes to transfer when it should only take 4 minutes to pump the sump.
 When it got to the point that it was interfering with their process, they ended up replacing the valve – and it was then that they discovered that struvite had completely blocked the valve.
 This particular plant had periodically maintained the valve by mechanically cleaning by hydro-jetting, but that only cleaned the easy to dislodge struvite.
 If they had wanted to really clean the valve mechanically, they would have had to use a grinder, and that would have meant not having the valve available for a week or more.